rbulmer55/s3-ref-data-replication/README.md

 # S3 Replication across services

+> There is currently a bug with the CDK using Event Notifications (https://github.com/aws/aws-cdk/issues/5760).
+See Custom Resource workaround in "service-a-stateless.ts".

 This demo can be extended to perform cross-account replicaiton.

 However to keep things simple, we deploy 3 services each with their own Cloudformation Stack to demonstrate the replication.